backstage/backstage/plugins/graphql-common/README.md

 inherits another class, the child class automatically inherits properties and methods of the parent class.
 This functionality doesn't have an equivalent in GraphQL.
-Without this directive, the `IService` interface in GraphQL would need to reimplement many fields that are defined on implemented interfaces which leads to lots of duplication.
+Without this directive, the `IService` interface in GraphQL would need to re-implement many fields that are defined on implemented interfaces which leads to lots of duplication.

 > 💡Heads up! your interface must be prefixed with `I` letter\*\*.
 This is done to